 Search strategy

 Systematic review and meta-analysis were performed according to the PRISMA guidelines.
-Literature search was conducted in three databases, PubMed, EMBASE and Web of Science among publications dated to January 24, 2019.
+Literature search was conducted among publications dated to January 24, 2019 in three databases: PubMed, EMBASE, and Web of Science.
 Publication year and language were not limited in the search.
 The following keywords were used for the database search “living donor liver transplantation” and ”small-for-size”.
 Title and abstracts of the articles identified in the databases were screened independently by two authors (MKW and WKH).
 References of the eligible studies were manually checked to avoid missing relevant papers.
 Full-text articles with potential relevance to the study were obtained for further screening.
 Approval from Institutional Review Board (IRB) for performing this meta-analysis was not required in our center as it did not involve patients from our locality.
-The research protocol of the current study has not been registered and this study received no funding form any party.
+The research protocol of the current study has not been registered and this study received no funding from any party.

 Eligibility criteria

-A study was regarded as suitable for inclusion if survival outcome (3-year or 5-year overall graft survival) was compared between the LDLT groups using SFSG and normal-for-size grafts (NFSG) was compared between the group with SFSG and the group with NFSG.
-The following types of articles were excluded: conference abstracts, case reports/series, reviews, meta-analyses, commentary/editorial letters, animal/non-human studies, articles with no full-text and non-English studies with no English translation available.
-Furthermore, the study was excluded if there was presence of any one of the following conditions: (1) Outcome data contamination by case-mix analysis of living donors and deceased donor (split liver); (2) GRWR < 0.8% or GV/SLV < 35% was not used as criteria for grouping patients; (3) hazard ratio and 95% confidence interval (CI) were not available nor deducible.
-We carefully checked the source and period of the potentially relevant articles to avoid duplicates; when overlapping cohorts were examined by the same institutions, the most recent and relevant articles were included.
+A study was regarded as suitable for inclusion if survival outcome (3-year or 5-year overall graft survival) was compared between the LDLT groups using SFSG and normal-for-size grafts (NFSG).
+The following types of articles were excluded: conference abstracts, case reports/series, reviews, meta-analyses, commentary/editorial letters, animal/non-human studies, articles with no full-text, and non-English studies with no English translation available.
+Furthermore, the study was excluded if there was the presence of any one of the following conditions: (1) Outcome data contamination by case-mix analysis of living donors and deceased donor (split liver); (2) GRWR < 0.8% or GV/SLV < 35% was not used as criteria for grouping patients; or (3) Hazard ratio and 95% confidence interval (CI) were not available nor deducible.
+We carefully checked the source and period of the potentially relevant articles to avoid duplicates.
+When overlapping cohorts were examined by the same institutions, the most recent and relevant articles were included.

 Data extraction